Glossary of HR Terms

 During orientation, give new hires the chance to ask questions.
 Emphasize that following these policies is essential for a successful, productive work environment.
 Finally, provide employees with a copy of the HR policies and procedures for future reference.

-Lead Safety and Compliance Training
+7. Lead Safety and Compliance Training

 Before orientation, provide a detailed overview of safety and compliance standards employees must follow while on the job.
 During orientation, provide a brief overview of safety and compliance topics and give employees the chance to ask questions or provide feedback.
 Finally, provide employees with any relevant documents or resources they can reference in the future.

-Set Up Technology and Software
+8. Set Up Technology and Software

 Consider providing a walk-through of each piece of software or technology they’ll use.
 This should include any basic steps for logging in, navigating the system, and accessing any relevant documentation.
 Additionally, provide a contact or resources they can reach out to if they need help.

-Enroll New Hires in Company Benefits
+9. Enroll New Hires in Company Benefits

 Ahead of orientation, provide new hires with benefits-related paperwork, including information about the company’s health insurance plans, retirement savings plans, and other automatic or optional benefits.
 During orientation, give team members the chance to meet with HR for additional information about the benefits available and to ask any questions they may have.

-Once the paperwork is finished, the HR department should provide new hires with instructions on how to enroll in the benefits they selected.
+Once the paperwork is finished, HR should provide new hires with instructions on how to enroll in the benefits they selected.
 This may include setting up online accounts, scheduling an appointment with a benefits counselor, or taking other steps, depending on the type of benefits offered.

-Respond to Feedback and Questions
+10. Respond to Feedback and Questions

 Be sure to listen carefully and answer questions as thoroughly as possible.
 Make sure to be patient and understanding, as new hires may feel overwhelmed and unsure.
 Remember that orientation lasts only a few days and that many new hires may not have questions just yet.
 Their questions may arise once they’ve worked for a few days, so during orientation, make sure new hires know where to go with specific questions as they evolve.